OpenDendro/opendendro/docs/r.md

 ## Getting Started

 New users of dplR can begin by working with the introductory chapters in [Learning to Love dplR](https://opendendro.github.io/dplR-workshop/) which contains instructional material for using `dplR`.

-Users interested in crossdating should visit the [`xDater` app](https://andybunn.shinyapps.io/xDateR/).